ShubhamUpadh/LoggerFramework/src/main/java/org/logger/Plan.md

 3. Record passes through filters.
 4. Framework sends it to all active appenders.
 5. Each appender applies its formatter and outputs the log.

+## Backburner

+1. Make threadName optional to be displayed